-2.8 Automute and Mute Channel Controls
+2.8 Automute and Mute

-The TAS5508B has individual channel automute controls that are enabled via I2C register 0x04 bits D5 and D6 (the default setting is enabled).
+The TAS5508A has individual channel automute controls that are enabled via the I2C interface.
 Two separate detectors can trigger the automute:

-- Input automute (I2C register 0x14): All channels are muted when all 8 inputs to the TAS5508B are less in magnitude than the input threshold value for a programmable amount of time. - Output automute (I2C register 0x15): A single channel is muted when the output of the DAP section is less in magnitude than the input threshold value for a programmable amount of time.
+• Input automute: All channels are muted when all 8 inputs to the TAS5508A are less in magnitude than the input threshold value for a programmable amount of time.

+• Output automute: A single channel is muted when the output of the DAP section is less in magnitude than the input threshold value for a programmable amount of time.